 Finally, read the Bible…not the parts laid out by your pastor or daily devotionals, read your Bible from beginning to end and read it with common sense and ask yourself questions and do your research on it.
 Intense research.
 Do you know it takes an 11 day hike from Egypt to Canaan, but it took the Israelites 40 years.
 Ask yourself what lions and other animals ate before sin came into the world.
 The Bible says grass.
 Think.

 Victor: I didn’t ask for reasons why you don’t believe in Christianity, the Bible or Islam.
 Is it possible for you to give positive reasons for why you believe as you do without running down something (or anything else)?
-My question is: give a positive assertion (or reasons) for atheism.
+My question is: Give me a positive assertion (or reasons) for atheism.
 Will the universe self-destruct if an atheist doesn’t run down Christianity or the Bible to try shore up his view?

 Marvin: No. In everything there is good and bad.
 Christianity was created to keep people in line and control them, and it has worked.
 There are bad atheists and good atheists so the world won’t end as long as there are people striving to suppress the bad in the world.
 The thing with Christianity is that it gives false hope in an afterlife and so people are lazy and reluctant to innovate as evident in Nigeria.
 But when someone realizes this and figures out that there is no hell and all that stuff – someone like me – all strings are loosened and all I wanna do now is try to make Nigeria a great nation with science and tech.

 Victor: Since you are unable to defend atheism without attacking Christianity one way or the other, are you telling me that there is no positive reason why one should be an atheist except for the purpose of bashing Christianity and the Bible?
 If yes, that means atheism lacks a positive assertion – a key element of proof – and must be rejected by all rational persons.